smajada/GymBro/README.md

 #### For the Blobs:
 1. Open the insert_blob.py file and insert your PostgreSQL database password.
-2. Run the python script and the images will insert into the database.
+2. Run the python scripts and the images will insert into the database.
 ## Built with

 - [PostgreSQL](https://https://www.postgresql.org/) - a powerful open-source object-relational database management system (ORDBMS).